csiro-data-school/python/_episodes/03-types-expressions.md

 Although they may often feel like the same thing, it is helpful to distinguish between variables, values, and types.
 *	**Variables** are symbols (often descriptive words) that can represent or stand in for different values.<br />
-	Variables are named with identifiers.
-*	**Values** are the actual values and data objects stored in memory.<br /> The reason they often feel the same as variables is that in Python you can only access a value through a variable.
+*	**Values** are the actual values (i.e. data) stored in memory. <br /> In Python, you can only access a stored value through a variable.
-*	The **type** of a value indicates what type of value it is and defines the set of legal operations.<br />
+*	The **type** of a value indicates what the nature of the value is, and defines the set of legal operations that can be done on it.<br />
 	As well as providing a large range of built-in types (such as `int`, `float`, `str` and `bool`), <br />
-	Python allows you to define your own types via classes.

 ~~~
 a = 'a string'